socialsensor/multimedia-geotagging/README.md

 GeoTag
 ======

 Contains the implementation of algorithms that estimate the geographic location of media content based on their content and metadata.
-It includes the participation in the MediaEval Placing Task 2014.
-The project's paper can be found <a href="http://ceur-ws.org/Vol-1263/mediaeval2014_submission_44.pdf">here</a>.
+It includes the <a href="http://ceur-ws.org/Vol-1263/mediaeval2014_submission_44.pdf">participation</a> in the <a href="http://www.multimediaeval.org/mediaeval2014/placing2014/">MediaEval Placing Task 2014</a>.
+The project's paper can be found <a href="http://link.springer.com/chapter/10.1007/978-3-319-18455-5_2">here</a>.